8rzc0/Jira-Ticketing-System-Help-Desk-Lab/README.md

 ## Objective

-The Jira Ticketing System Home Lab was created to build hands-on experience with common Tier 1 IT support workflows.
+The Jira Ticketing System Home Lab was created to build hands-on experience with common Tier 1 IT support tickets.
 The lab focused on managing support tickets, communicating with users, documenting troubleshooting steps, resolving technical issues, and escalating unresolved issues to Tier 2 support.

 ### Skills Learned